 Debt is financially and emotionally exhausting.
 Many people will simply put blinders on when it comes to debt and ignore the dangerous conditions building above them until something disastrous happens.
 For most people, Debt Avalanche has a whole other connotation, that of the debt piling up above them until it rips loose and crushes them below when the slab rips loose.

 Honestly, if you’re struggling with debt, it will be a long and slow slog up the mountain, but with the proper tools and financial education, you’ll be able to reduce the risks of getting killed by this avalanche.
 This article should get the gears moving, but I would encourage you to continue your self-education and motivation by reading and researching further… Keep your eyes on the summit.
 You’ll get there eventually.

-One of the best perks after conquering your debt is that it opens up a whole new world of travel hacking, whereby you can get hotels, flights, and even cold hard cash for using your card responsibly.
+One of the best perks after conquering your debt is that it opens up a whole new world of financial freedom, being able to save money to travel, or get started travel hacking, whereby you can get hotels, flights, and even cold hard cash for using your card responsibly.
 Here’s what you need to know to get started travel hacking.

 Read Next: The Best Books for Financial Literacy

 Did you enjoy this post about conquering debt?
 Help someone else by sharing this article on Pinterest, Facebook, or Twitter.
 Thanks!

 - Kazakhstan Food: Exploring Some of its Most Delicious Dishes - August 7, 2023

 - A Self-Guided Tour of Kennedy Space Center: 1-Day Itinerary - August 2, 2022